akdavid/AI_projects/README.md

 To download a single folder you can use [download-directory](https://download-directory.github.io) or [DownGit](https://minhaskamal.github.io/DownGit) for example.

 In each project directory there is an _environment.yml_ file that you can use to create the appropriate conda environment.
-You thus need to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you don't have it.
+You thus need to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you don't have it (or conda).

-To create a conda environment from the _environment.yml_ file you have to `cd` in the project's directory and the use the following:
+To create a conda environment from the _environment.yml_ file you have to `cd` in the project's directory and then use the following:
 ```console
 conda env create -f environment.yml
 ```